Men's Grief Support

 What to Expect

-The event flows as follows:
+The flow of the event will be as follows:

-About The Facilitator
+About The Facilitators

 Dr. David St. Arnault, R. Psych.
 (AB)

 In his personal life, David is also a mini-van driving husband and father of two energetic young boys.
 He enjoys watching, coaching, and playing soccer, running in the river valley with his dog, and outdoor family time.
-His training, education, and life experience have taught him the importance of having a daily balanced practice of reflecting on both his gratitude for what he has, along with his grief and sorrow for what he has lost or never received.

-Testimonials from Finding Grace In Grief 2019 participants:
+Testimonials from MGS participants:

 "Varying reasons for being here; different relationships that have been lost.
 Good variety."